w0unc/w0unc.github.io/_wikis/skywarn.md

 *¹ - Counties are shared between the Blue Ridge Spotter Group and the Gaston Spotter Group.*

-*² - Counties are shared between the Triad Skywarn Blacksburg Skywarn.*
+*² - Counties are shared between the Triad Skywarn and Blacksburg Skywarn.*

 {% include wt-section-title.html text="North Carolina Skywarn Map" %}

-*The information on this map is collected from the individual Skywarn group websites, NOT the National Weather Service website.*
+*The information on this page is collected from the individual Skywarn group websites, NOT the National Weather Service website.*

 <img src="/assets/img/wiki/skywarn.png" width="100%">